LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Results and Analysis

 \subsection{Result Analysis}

-The training and testing accuracy over the epochs are plotted in Fig. \ref{fig:class_rate}(a)-(f) for MNIST, CIFAR-10 and CIFAR-100 datasets using ResNet.
 The convergence curve of losses is also used as the metric to measure the learning ability of the ResNet model with different activation functions.
-The training and testing loss over the epochs are plotted in Fig. \ref{fig:error_rate}(a)-(f) for MNIST, CIFAR-10 and CIFAR-100 datasets using ResNet.
-It can be clearly visualized that the proposed $LiSHT$ activation breakthrough the convergence speed as compared to the other activations.
-The Fig.~\ref{fig:lstm_rate}(a)-(b) shows the convergence of validation loss and accuracy for LSTM network using different activations over twitter140 sentiment classification dataset.
+The training and validation loss over the epochs are plotted in Fig. \ref{fig:error_rate_01} and \ref{fig:error_rate_02} for MNIST, CIFAR-10 and CIFAR-100 datasets using ResNet.
 It is clearly observed that the proposed $LiSHT$ boosts the convergence speed.
 It is also observed that the $LiSHT$ outperforms the existing non-linearities across several classification tasks with MLP, ResNet and LSTM networks.
-The training and validation losses converge faster using the $LiSHT$ activation.